gracicot/gracicot.github.io/_posts/2017-07-01-deleted-diagnostic.md

 #### MSVC
 Oh, MSVC.
-That compiler is the bastard child of the family.
+That compiler.
 It always had some quirks and bugs, but it has gotten a lot better recently.
 Let's see how it goes.

     add.cpp(3): error C2676: binary '+': 'main::<unnamed-type-someVar>' does not define this operator or a conversion to a type acceptable to the predefined operator add.cpp(9): note: see reference to function template instantiation 'auto add<main::,int>(A,B)' being compiled